About the arabian hunter pleasure association

 It seemed to develop and grow almost overnight.
 In October 2016, the idea became reality during the U.S. Arabian & Half-Arabian National Championship Horse Show.
 The initial question and answer meeting held there helped to guide its direction, and the Arabian Hunter Pleasure Association (AHPA) was born.

 With rapid interest and growth, President Samantha Hilliard and Vice President Chelsea Wesson gathered a Board of Directors in a hurry to help them create a sustainable program.
-The board, consisting of trainers Tom Theisen and Abe Cotton, amateurs Tom Hansen, Bitsy Jenkner and Cat McKenna, as well as Secretary Josh Schildroth and Treasurer Ashley Reimer, covers many areas all over the United States and Canada.
-This nine group-strong Board has been working diligently to establish criteria for all aspects of the association.
+The board covers many areas all over the United States and Canada.

 When one first thinks of an Arabian Hunter Pleasure Association, the Arabian Western Pleasure Association (AWPA) and the Arabian English Performance Association (AEPA) come to mind.
 All three have a very similar focus: to create futurity classes for Arabian & Half-Arabian horses that promote the breeding and training of horses in those disciplines.
 They also, of course, offer wonderful payback opportunities to the winners.

 Beyond that, however, the AHPA differs.
-Unlike the AWPA and AEPA, the AHPA is not focused on stallion nominations and a stallion service auction, but rather, founderships.
-The association is offering for purchase, fifty Founderships.
+Unlike the AWPA and AEPA, the AHPA is not focused on stallion nominations and a stallion service auction, but, rather, it focuses on founderships.
+The association is offering for fifty Founderships available for purchase.
 Being a Founder entitles one to a substantial discount in nominating one Arabian and one Half-Arabian to the futurity each year.
-Founders may use the slots themselves, or can give them away or sell them at no extra cost.
-Founderships are $5,000 and additional benefits are currently being worked out.
+Founders may use the slots themselves, or can give or sell them at no extra cost.

 The AHPA also hopes that the program creates a growing desire to look for and evaluate more young horses as hunter pleasure prospects.
 Much concern has been brought to the board about horses that are started for western pleasure or saddle seat, but after a year or less of training, it becomes obvious that the horse was best suited for hunter pleasure instead.
 Now that hunter pleasure horses are eligible for a big money futurity of their own, the AHPA hopes that the appreciation of a hunter pleasure style youngster will become stronger.